 ADMISSION TO THE GRADUATE PROGRAM IN COMMUNICATION SCIENCES & DISORDERS (CSD) IS COMPETITIVE AND ENROLLMENT IS LIMITED.

 Meeting the minimum admission requirements listed below or the successful completion of twelve hours of graduate transfer credit does not guarantee admission to the program.
 To be considered for regular admission to the Master of Science program in Communication Sciences & Disorders, an applicant must:

 - 1. Meet all University admission requirements. - 2.
-Have at least 1,350 points based on the formula of: - a) Cumulative Grade Point Average of last 60 undergraduate academic hours multiplied by 200(i.e., last 60 hrs.
+Grade Point and Graduation Record Examination (GRE) requirements: - a) Cumulative Grade Point Average of last 60 undergraduate academic hours multiplied by 200(i.e., last 60 hrs.
 GPA x 200); - b) Verbal and Quantitative scores on the Graduate Record Examination (GRE) (i.e., last 60 hrs.
-GPA x 200 + V + Q = 1,350 minimum)
+GPA x 200 + V + Q = 1,350 minimum) - c) The Analytical Writing Score from the Graduate Record Examination (CSD) will be considered separately.